IBM-Cloud/openwhisk-workshops/bootcamp/ex1 - creating and invoking actions/README.md

 ```
 $ bx wsk activation get b066ca51e68c4d3382df2d8033265db0
 {
-     "start": 1455881628103,
-     "end":   1455881648126,
+     "duration": 2026,
      ...
 }
 ```

-Comparing the `start` and `end` time stamps in the activation record, you can see that this activation took slightly over two seconds to complete.
+Checking the `duration` field in the activation record, you can see that this activation took slightly over two seconds to complete.

 **Actions have a `timeout` parameter that enforces the maximum duration for an invocation.** This value defaults to 60 seconds and can be changed to a maximum of 5 minutes.